preterer/speech/README.md

 ## TODO

-1. Publish on npm.
-3. Fix demo:build to not insert its files into dist folder.
+1. Fix demo:build to not insert its files into dist folder.